This section contains the following key information:

 Several epidemiologic studies have assessed potential associations between lycopene intake and prostate cancer incidence.

 An association between lycopene serum concentration and risk of cancer was also examined in men participating in the Kuopio Ischaemic Heart Disease Risk Factor (KIHD) study in Finland.
-An inverse association between lycopene levels and overall cancer risk was observed, suggesting that higher concentrations of lycopene may help lower cancer risk overall.
-However, when the analysis was restricted to specific cancer types, an association was observed for other cancers but not prostate cancer.
+In this prospective cohort study, an inverse association between lycopene levels and overall cancer risk was observed, suggesting that higher concentrations of lycopene may help lower cancer risk overall.
+Men with the highest levels of serum lycopene had a 45% lower risk of cancer than did men with the lowest levels of lycopene (risk ratio, 0.55; 95% CI, 0.34–0.89; P = .015).
+However, when the analysis was restricted to specific cancer types, an association was observed for other cancers (risk ratio, 0.43; 95% confidence interval [CI], 0.23–0.79; P = .007) but not prostate cancer.

 A number of clinical studies have been conducted investigating lycopene as a chemopreventive agent and as a potential treatment for prostate cancer.